3rd Floor, City Hall

 201 E 5th St.

 PO Box 3003

 Administrative Services Department

 The Administrative Services Department serves both internal and external customers and is vital to the day-to-day operations of the City.
-There are seven main divisions within the department which include City Clerk (includes Print Shop), Facilities Maintenance (includes custodial), Geographical Information Systems (GIS), Information Technology (IT), Municipal Court, Sustainability and Vehicle Maintenance (Fleet).
+There are six main divisions within the department which include City Clerk, Facilities Maintenance (includes custodial), Geographic Information Systems (GIS), Information Technology (IT), Municipal Court, and Vehicle Maintenance (Fleet).
 In addition, the department oversees the City’s Risk Management and insurance functions.
-Administrative Services produces a quarterly Newsletter [PDF] listing the accomplishments of each division.

 The Administrative Services Director serves as the City’s primary point of contact for insurance management and tracking of both property and liability claims.
 The City has their Property and Liability coverage through WARM (Wyoming Association of Risk Management), a self-funded pool.
 Both pools hold quarterly meetings and the Director serves as the authorized voting member for the City of Gillette.

 The Facilities Maintenance Division manages the maintenance and upkeep of City Hall, City West, as well as other City facilities.
 The division also includes the custodial staff that is responsible for cleaning City Hall, City West, Animal Control, Purchasing/Warehouse as well as the Wastewater facility.
 During the winter months, snow removal for City Hall sidewalks is also provided by the Facilities Maintenance Manager.

 The City Clerk's office is responsible for recording the proceedings of the City Council, maintaining custody of minutes, ordinances, resolutions, and issuing permits and licenses.
 The City Code Book is maintained by the City Clerk.